 There are a variety of ways to get to Namsan Seoul Tower.
 Each method has its own pros and cons, so tourists can choose the option that best matches their schedule and tour budget.
 Access to Namsan Seoul Tower by passenger vehicle (cars and/or taxis) is restricted to reduce the environmental impact on Namsan Park.
 Therefore, visitors coming by car should consider parking at a lot near one of the Namsan shuttle bus stops.

 |Operating hours||09:00-20:00 (Last departure 18:00)||19:30 departure (July-August 20:00 departure)|

 (25 minute intervals on weekends & national holidays)

 |Once a day|

-* This column was last updated in January 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in February 2018, and therefore information may differ from what is presented here.
+We advise you to check details from the official website before visiting.